 Once that paint cures for about 30 days, why not apply a DIY nano-ceramic coating?
 Sure – you can add a paint sealant or car wax, but that will last a year – at best.

-Avalon King IX is a superior DIY solution for protecting fresh paint jobs once they’ve fully cured – that’s much better than waxing your car.
+Avalon King IX is a superior DIY solution for protecting fresh paint jobs once it has had time to fully cure, and is far superior to wax.
 It can be applied to new paint jobs, headlights that have been freshly restored, and even bring out the matte-black finish of window trim and other plastic parts.

 Even when you’ve recently painted the daily driver, there will be microscopic imperfections on the paint surface.
 The ceramic coating will fill those tiny valley’s and peaks – to provide a flat and exceptionally strong layer of protection.
 The coating cures to a 9H hardness – based on the pencil scale of hardness (which is the highest possible).